Critical Language Scholarship Program | Selection

 Selection

-CLS applications are reviewed by a broad range of professionals, including language faculty, area specialists, study abroad professionals and fellowship advisors as part of the selection process.
+Applications for the CLS Program, including CLS Spark, are reviewed by a broad range of professionals, including language faculty, area specialists, study abroad professionals and fellowship advisors as part of the selection process.
 During the first round of review, all applications are read by two outside reviewers.
 During the second round, top applications are submitted to selection panels.

 Applicants will be contacted by email in January with notification of the status of their application following the initial review process.
 Applicants who move past the initial review process will be notified of their status as a scholarship recipient, alternate or non-recipient by early March.